Len Waters: Post-war life and legacy

-After returning to Australia, Waters attempted to start a regional airline serving South West Queensland, but he was not able to secure finance or bureaucratic agreement.
+After his discharge, Waters attempted to start a regional airline serving South West Queensland, but he was not able to secure finance or bureaucratic agreement.
 He reportedly wrote four letters seeking government approval, but never received a reply.
 He never flew a plane again.
 Although racism in the military during World War II was considered to be minimal, Waters and other Aboriginal people who had served their country found that the skills they had acquired were not valued in peacetime.
 He wrote later that, having put off his uniform, he simply "returned to being a blackfellow".

-Four weeks after his discharge from the Air Force, Waters married Gladys Saunders, with whom he raised six children.
+Waters married Gladys May Saunders, a waitress, on 16 February 1946 at St Andrew's Presbyterian Church in St George; they had six children.
 He worked as an automotive mechanic, but was forced to cease by union rules, which required him to serve an apprenticeship.
 Waters was then briefly employed by a local council in Queensland as a road worker, before returning to shearing, which took him away from his family to properties stretching from North Queensland to Victoria.
 He personally estimated that he sheared a million sheep during his life.

 Waters applied for housing commission accommodation and was allocated a house at Inala, Brisbane, in August 1956.
-He eventually bought the property and lived there for 33 years.
-He died on 24 August 1993 at the age of 69 in Cunnamulla, and was buried in St George Cemetery.
+He eventually bought the property and lived there for thirty-three years.
+He had to cut back on work following a car accident in 1972 that left him suffering epilepsy.
+Aged sixty-nine, he died on 24 August 1993 after a fall in Cunnamulla, and was buried in St George Cemetery.

 In 1995–96, Waters was commemorated in several ways: Australia Post depicted his portrait on a stamp and that of his P-40 Kittyhawk fighter "Black Magic" on an aérogramme, as part of its Australia Remembers series; a brand of port was named after his personal Kittyhawk; Len Waters Place, a park in Inala, was opened; Moree Plains Shire Council dedicated Leonard Waters Park in Boggabilla, New South Wales; and Len Waters Street in Ngunnawal, Australian Capital Territory, was named after him.
 In 2003, Balonne Shire Council erected a monument to Waters and another local RAAF identity, Squadron Leader John Jackson, in St George.
 The suburb of Len Waters Estate was established in the City of Liverpool, New South Wales, in 2009.
-In 2011, the Sutherland Shire Council recognised Len Waters' memory and achievements by dedicating Len Waters Park, with a memorial plinth and plaque, at Timbrey Circuit, Barden Ridge, New South Wales.
+In 2011, the Sutherland Shire Council recognised Waters' achievements by dedicating Len Waters Park, with a memorial plinth and plaque, at Timbrey Circuit, Barden Ridge, New South Wales.
 In October 2020, a new building at RAAF Base Williamtown was named in his honour.
 In 2018 Peter Rees published The Missing Man, a biography of Waters.